 You should apply for special consideration using the relevant form rather than via Direct:

 If you need help you can refer to section 5.5 of the Cambridge Handbook.

-We know many of you have questions about special consideration and we have created a supplement (PDF, 510KB) to support you with this and help answer your queries.
+We know many of you have questions about special consideration and we have created a supplement (PDF, 126KB) to support you with this and help answer your queries.

 The method we use to produce assessed marks reflects a candidate’s position relative to the other candidates for the components they have all done.
 This means it is designed to make sure that achieving each assessed mark is neither easier nor harder than achieving the same mark through completing the exam.

-Of course, we strongly recommend that students plan to take all the components they can - it’s better educationally and fairer for students, and reduces the risk that a student misses every component and cannot be given a grade.
+Of course, we strongly recommend that candidates plan to take all the components they can – it is better educationally, fairer for candidates, and reduces the risk that a candidate misses every component and cannot be given a grade.

 We are confident that grades awarded where candidates have assessed marks are appropriate because the way that they are produced does not give candidates an advantage or disadvantage.